 You know how your mom always tells you not to leave things for the last minute?
 Well, this time you can.
 This is not to suggest that moms are sometimes wrong.
 Because they never are, right? (love you mom!)
 With Valentine’s Day just around the corner, I’ve whipped up a last minute dessert for you, which no one will say no to.
 Unless, of course, they don’t like strawberries.
 I will assume that everyone likes chocolate, ok?
 Ok.

-So why keep them in the fridge and not in room temperature?
-Good question!
+Ready for Chemistry class?
 When you melt chocolate, it goes out of temper – a process in which the crystals of the cocoa butter lose their shape.
 When the chocolate hardens, the crystals won’t resume their previous shape.
 This will result in a chocolate that may look dull and have white streaks and spots on it.
 It’s perfectly fine to eat it, but just unappealing.
-To avoid this – we need to temper the chocolate – a process not everyone is familiar with, and that we won’t discuss at the moment.
-We make life easier here, at Pretty.
-Simple.
-Sweet.
-Remember? 🙂 The good news is that we can avoid tempering the chocolate by simply refrigerating the dipped strawberries.
+To avoid this – we need to temper the chocolate – a process not everyone is familiar with.
+The good news is that we can avoid tempering the chocolate by simply refrigerating the dipped strawberries.
 The coolness of the refrigerator will stratify the cocoa fat and the chocolate will look fine.
 Another option is to dip the chocolate covered strawberries in sprinkles, nuts or any other topping so it will cover the chocolate entirely, and then store them at room temperature.

-Another important thing you should know, is that candy melts don’t have to be tempered since they are made mostly of hydrogenated fat, and therefore act differently than “real chocolate”.
+Another important thing you should know is that candy melts don’t have to be tempered since they are made mostly of hydrogenated fat, and therefore act differently than “real chocolate”.
 If you choose to use candy melts, you can leave the dipped strawberries at room temperature.
-By using candy melts, the flavor won’t be as good as genuine chocolate.
-I think we’ve had enough chemistry for today.
-Now go make chocolate covered strawberries 🙂
+By using candy melts, the flavor won’t be as good as genuine chocolate, but if you like its flavor, then just use that.

 - 15 medium size strawberries